 Prior to joining The Royal Marsden in 2006, I worked as a staff nurse at University College London Hospital's head and neck oncology ward.
-My experience with head and neck patients ignited a strong interest in working with oncology patients who have acute or critical conditions with particular reference to the care of the acute airway and I have had the opportunity over my 12 years in the Marsden CCU to nurse a wide variety of oncology patients who are post major surgery or have acute oncological medical problems and work with an amazing group of nurses, AHP and educators.
+My experience with head and neck patients ignited a strong interest in working with oncology patients who have acute or critical conditions and in particular the acutely deteriorating cancer patient.

 I have 2 young children so hobbies are a rarity!
 But when there is time, Music, Dancing and Theatre play a big part of our lives.